Shadow Ghost

 So, what’s next?

-- Release: as of now it's been released to my VIP's and it works well !
-Maybe mainline it ?
+- Release: as of now it's been released to my VIP's as a Debian Trixie and Forky firmware image and it works well !